 Diwali is a celebration of life and all the good that it has to offer; it is a time for togetherness and bonding.
-But the best thing about Diwali is that it is not celebrated as one solitary festival but along with its successors and predecessors.
+We wish all our loved ones with utmost enthusiasm and love (which we could help you with as well with 50 Diwali Wishes & Quotes we've written for you.)
+But the best thing about Diwali is that it is not celebrated as one solitary festival but along all week!
 The festive feeling lingers for a quite some time owing to the week-long celebrations.
-The five days of Diwali spreads its luminosity across the length and breadth of the country is celebrated with exuberant intensity.
-However, each of the five days of Diwali has its unique significance, drawing from different legends and traditions of the Vedic era.
+The five days of Diwali spreads its luminosity across the length and breadth of the country and is celebrated with exuberant intensity.
+Try out the most unique Diwali decor ideas are here to help you out there.

 The first day of this five-day festivity ushers in with 'Dhanteras' or 'Dhantrayodashi' setting the right tune for Diwali celebrations.
 This day pays homage to Lord Dhanvantari who is associated with Ayurveda and various healing practices for the betterment of mankind.
-On this day, it’s considered auspicious to take a holy bath at sunset, light a diya lamp around 'Tulsi' plant and praying to Lord Yama for the well-being of our near and dear ones.
+On this day, it’s considered auspicious to take a holy bath at sunset, light a diya lamp around 'Tulsi' plant and pray to Lord Yama for the well-being of our near and dear ones.
 On this day, people participate in 'havan' and also chant powerful mantras to bring positivity into their lives.
+Also, this is the perfect time to buy the perfect gifts for your loved ones which you could browse through right here with our unique gifts collection.

 Of course, the most festive of the five days of Diwali festival is Diwali.
 The celebration of Diwali is based on the narrative when Lord Rama finally returned home from exile and was welcomed with a glittering row of lights radiating from every illuminated household.
 The word 'Deepavali' means an array of lights.
 Diwali, is, indisputably, among the most exciting and significant festivals of India.
 Well-lit up homes, parks, and public places make up the landscape on Diwali night, while colourful fireworks dot the sky.
 In shopping complexes, people are spoilt with choices in all domains.
 Households are abuzz with hectic activity around the preparation for Lakshmi puja to honour the Goddess of wealth.
-For more information on Diwali, read our blog on 13 reasons why we celebrate Diwali.
+Curious why we celebrate Diwali?
+Read our blog on 15 reasons why we celebrate Diwali and uncover this mystery!

 On the fourth day of this five day Hindu festival, Govardhan Puja is performed.
 The legend goes that Lord Indra was provoked and tried to submerge the town of Gokul.
 Lord Krishna saved the people of Gokul from the wrath of Lord Indra by lifting the Govardhan Mountain to provide succor.
 A blessing was bestowed on the Govardhan Mountain that it will be honored through the ages.
 The tradition has been followed ever since.
 Mathura and Nathdwara also witness a huge gathering of crowds in temples, where deities are bathed ritualistically and adorned with ornaments.